Eddington-Residents-Association/website/docs/agm.md

 ---
-title: Our Annual General Meeting 2024
+title: Our Annual General Meeting 2025
-permalink: archive/agm2024
+permalink: agm
 redirect_from:
   - /agm2024
-  - /agm
 ---

----

-*This page is now archived
-<a href="/agm/summary" class="btn btn-primary btn-lg m-3">see the AGM summary</a>
-to find out what happened.*
-{: style="text-align: center;"}
----

-Thursday {% include date_ordinal.md day=11 %} April 2024
+Thursday {% include date_ordinal.md day=24 %} April 2025
 {%- include separator.md -%}
 6pm at Storey's Field Centre
 {%- include separator.md -%}
 immediately following Portal's Residents Forum

 Each year we meet to take stock of the previous twelve months and set a course for the year to come.
 All residents are encouraged to attend, to ask questions about what we do and to find out how to get involved.
+You can read the [summary of last year's AGM](/archive/agm2024-summary) to get the gist.

 The ERA only exists because a group of residents decided to set it up.
 It only continues because a handful of local volunteers want to do something for the community.
 And it will only endure if Eddington residents give their time to keep the gears turning.